Review of DraftKings Daily Fantasy Sports Site

 Special Events And Promos At DraftKings

-Fantasy football is the crowned jewel for business at DraftKings, and the NFL season brings with it tons of great promotions and other special events for DraftKings players.
+Fantasy football is the crown jewel for business at DraftKings, and the NFL season brings with it tons of great promotions and other special events for DraftKings players.
 All these exciting special events can be found easily by clicking the “Promos” tab at the top of the main DraftKings homepage.
 One of the promos during the NFL season is the DraftKings Team Pick’Em.
 For each week of the NFL regular season, you choose the outright winner of the game.
 If you are able to get more than half of the winners correct by the end of the season, you have a chance to win huge cash prizes.
 The contest is completely free, and you can win your share of a $1 million prize pot if you get far enough.
+In addition to special contests, there are the traditional DraftKings fantasy football contests, where you draft a lineup and enter it against others to see who comes out on top.

 Besides football, there are plenty of NHL and NBA contests happening at this time because all three sports are not only highly popular, at one point in the year, they all coincide with one another.
 Depending on the season, players will find plenty of promotions on other sports such as MLB, tennis, MMA, NASCAR, and the PGA.
 Whatever sport is in season is the one that will have current promos listed on the website.
 Prizes are not exclusive to just money, things like tickets to big-time sporting events are also on the line for participants willing to throw their hat in the ring.